kubernetes/kubernetes/docs/design/simplified_federation_deployment.md

 ##### Deregistration

-When a user runs `kubectl unregister <cluster-context-name> --bootstrap- cluster`, we perform the following operations, again assuming that the current kubeconfig context is a federation endpoint:
+When a user runs `kubectl unregister <cluster-context-name> --bootstrap- cluster=<cluster-name>`, we perform the following operations, again assuming that the current kubeconfig context is a federation endpoint:

 **1. Remove the cluster resource from federation**